Alexandro1112/driver_controller/README.md

 ![#c5f015](https://placehold.co/15x15/c5f015/c5f015.png)
 # driver_controller
-This lib will help you change brightness, output , connecting to wifi-network, bluetooth device.You can use this utility for your python project.
+This lib will help you change brightness, output available gadgets for mac, connecting to wifi-network, bluetooth device.You can use this utility for your python project.
-In the github repository local submodules, install them - not need
+In the github repository local submodules, install them - not need.However code not working - install them, run script
+# install_deepindensies.sh
 # Installation
 <p> git clone https://github.com/Alexandro1112/driver-controler<p>
      <h3>After, import them.
 Explore main abillity this library. <h3>